marble999/freshlygenerated/content/posts/Dark-Molasses-Gingerbread-With-Whipped-Cream.md

 1. Continue to bake the turkey for another 1 1/2 hours, until the internal temperature measures 165 F. Remove from oven and let it rest for 10 minutes before slicing.
 Serve in basting dishes with the Whipped Cream.

-1. This recipe is based on a recipe from Just About Everything’s Naturally Delicious: Recipes for Everyday Adventures in a Home Kitchen, by Susan Taylor.
+1. This recipe is based on a recipe from Just About Everything's Naturally Delicious: Recipes for Everyday Adventures in a Home Kitchen, by Susan Taylor.
 The version here is adapted slightly for gluten-free pastry lovers.

-1.